-Over the last few years smartwatches have become a very popular technology device for manufacturers to start promoting.
-Within startup such as the Pebble and Omate smartwatches accumulating millions of pounds in development pledges via crowd funding projects.
+Over the last few years, smartwatches have become a very popular technology device for manufacturers to start promoting.
+Startups such as the Pebble and Omate smartwatches have accumulated millions of pounds in development pledges via crowdfunding projects.
+These devices have captured the imagination of tech enthusiasts and early adopters, offering a glimpse into the future of wearable technology.

-The 3D Printed Ardunio BLE smartwatch has this week won the maker Arduino Challenge, and will be headed to Maker Faire Rome this Fall.
-Cook has been developing the BLE watch over the past nine months and has created software that can already integrate with your email provider, Facebook, Twitter and others.
+The 3D Printed Arduino BLE smartwatch has recently won the Maker Arduino Challenge and will be headed to Maker Faire Rome this Fall.
+Cook has been developing the BLE watch over the past nine months and has created software that can already integrate with your email provider, Facebook, Twitter, and other platforms.
+This level of integration is impressive, considering the watch’s DIY origins, and it opens up numerous possibilities for further development and customization.

 Source: Make